silentstranger5/flax/readme.md

 # Flax: Basic E-Shop app built with Flask and Bootstrap

 This is a Flax, a basic e-shop application.
-This application implements a user authentication, shopping system, and admin panel.

 | Module Name   | Description |
 |---------------|-------------|